yuegao04/docs/docs/quickstart.md

 ![qs-first-login](/img/v0.3.0/quickstart/qs-first-login-en.png)

-## Adding a Kubernetes cluster as the deployment target
+## Add a Kubernetes Cluster as Deployment Target

 > Prerequisites:
-> - A Kubernetes cluster that can be accessed by Walrus server.
+> - A Kubernetes cluster that can be reached by the Walrus server.

 1. Click the `Application Management` menu in the navigation bar to go to the `default` project view by default.
 2. Click the `Connectors` tab.